KermanX/reactive-vscode/docs/guide/editor.md

 - `reactive::useNotebookEditorSelections` - All selections in the notebook editor.
 - `reactive::useNotebookEditorSelection` - The primary selection in the notebook editor.

 See their docs for more information.
+Note that `reactive::useTextEditorSelections` and `reactive::useTextEditorSelection` also support an `acceptKind` option to filter the change kind which has triggered this event (See `vscode::TextEditorSelectionChangeKind`).

 ## Editor Viewport